 I hold the James and Mary Wesley Chair in New Media at the Georgia Institute of Technology, where I have been a professor since 1991.
 I am also a guest professor in Computer Science and Media Technology at Malmö University in Sweden.
 I work internationally in the design of New Media educational programs and research initiatives for digital media.

 In my research, I study the history and current state of our media culture; I also work with Maria Engberg and Blair MacIntyre to create new media experiences (in Augmented and Mixed Reality).

 I teach in the GT graduate program in Digital Media and the undergraduate program in Computational Media.

 I am frequently invited to lecture in Europe and North America.

 In 2011, I spoke at ISEA 11 in Istanbul on "The Digital Plenitude and the End of Art."
-This topic, the status of art and culture in an era of digital media—will be the subject of my next book, whose working title is The Digital Plenitude.
-The book will be published by the MIT Press in the Spring of 2019.
+This topic, the status of art and culture in an era of digital media, is the subject of my recent book, whose working title is The Digital Plenitude.
+The book was published by the MIT Press in the Spring of 2019.
 There is a digital companion at www.digitalplenitude.net.

 Click on the tabs above for detailed descriptions of my research, teaching, consulting, and more.